Ed1123/100-days-of-code/r2-log.md

 **Thoughts:** A very, very hectic day.
 Cooking, stuff at work, a package arrive friends, and coding.
 It was a very busy and good day.
 Feeling good.

+### Day 71: June 4, 2020 (Starting a new course)

+**Today's Progress**: Two main things:

+1. I started the next course.
+It is about graph.
+So far just introductive stuff.
+I learned that graph can be directed or undirected, they have density to better understand its complexity and learn an idea of implementation using a matrix or linked lists.
+2. MY PI ARRIVED!
+Actually it arrived yesterday, but it was such a hectic day that I couldn't do anything with it.
+Evenmore that I didn't have its microhdmi adapter.
+Today I started playing with it and broke an SD card, install RetroPie, found problems connecting through wifi, found problems connecting through Samba and so on.
+I manage to make it at the end of the day.
+So much fun! :smiley:

+**Thoughts:** Another hectic and busy day.
+I couldn't just let this day go without any of my coding hour done, though.
+It is 2:15 am, but I did it.
+No missing day.
+I feel proud of myself.
+Feeling very good. :smile: